Niedernhausen: Clubs

-In Niedernhausen there is a lively club life with a remarkable number of clubs – roughly 100 – and thousands of members.
-Many volunteer helpers make this possible.
-Most clubs give themselves over to sport.
+Niedernhausen has roughly 100 clubs with thousands of members.
+Most clubs are dedicated to sport.
 The most successful of these is SV Niedernhausen, which is almost purely a football club.
-Since advancing in 2006, the club has quickly established itself in the Gruppenliga Wiesbaden and is even in line for further promotion to the next highest league.
+Since advancing in 2006, the club has played in the Gruppenliga Wiesbaden.
 The best known player is Christopher Ihm, who lives in Niedernhausen and is a former professional of 1.FSV Mainz 05.
 At Sportverein Niederseelbach 1951, it is mainly football that is played.
 The two clubs each have up to 18 teams in the various age groups from “G-Jugend” (those no older than 7) to the seniors’ team.
 Niederseelbach played for a time in the Bezirksoberliga Wiesbaden, and now currently plays in the "A-Klasse Rheingau-Taunus".
 The volleyball division of SV Niederseelbach has existed since 1981.
 SV Niederseelbach also offers an informal walking programme and Nordic walking.

 Turngemeinde 1896 Niedernhausen, with roughly 1,000 active members the community's biggest club, Turn- und Sportverein Königshofen 1898, Turn- und Sportverein Engenhahn 1977 and Turngemeinde 1899 Oberjosbach all offer leisure sports.
 The two first ones each have an athletics and gymnastics division, both of which regularly take part in competitions, among them the Deutsches Turnfest and the Hesse State Gymnastics Festivals.
 All four clubs each have their own clubhouse and training ground.
 TG Niedernhausen also runs a big basketball division, which sometimes boasts as many as 10 teams.
 The first men's and the first women's teams each play in district class A.